Updated: Oct 29, 2020

 Once they have grown past the chewing phase and have settled into the routine of the house, some Doodles are able to transition out of the crate and remain at rest in the house while their owners are away at work.
 But keeping your pup crated for the first year of his life is often the best way to keep him safe while you are gone.

-Another important consideration is providing an appropriate amount of exercise for your new doodle
+Full-time workers should create an appropriate amount of exercise time for their new doodle

 One question you should always ask before buying a puppy is about their exercise needs.